megamsquare/lp_test/server/README.md

 Status Code: 201 (CREATED)
 Response Body: This will return an accessToken which user will use to access create/update/delete of post.

-### POST /api/v1/blog
+### POST /api/v1/user/updateUser/:id

-User creates Blog
+Update User information

 #### Request

 - Method: POST
-- Path: /api/v1/blog
+- Path: /api/v1/user/updateUser/:id
-- Request Body: The login user with token can created a blog by passing authorization to header
+- Request Body: The login user with token can update his/her informtion by passing authorization to headern and the request body

 Example of Request body:
 {
-  "title": "Blog title",
-  "content": "Blog content",
-  "author": "UserId of the creator"
+    "firstName": "User",
+    "lastName": "Testing",
+    "email": "example@email.com"
+    "username": "user"
 }

 Response

-Status Code: 201 (CREATED)
+Status Code: 200 (OK)
-Response Body: This will return the information of the created blog.
+Response Body: This will return the information of the updated user.

-### GET /api/v1/blog
+### GET /api/v1/user/getAll

-Blog list request
+Users list request

 #### Request

 - Method: GET
-- Path: /api/v1/blog
+- Path: /api/v1/user
-- Request Body: No request for this endpoint
+- Request Body: The login admin with token can request for list of user informtion by passing authorization to headern

 Example of Request body:
 None